 Note, you have to explicitly declare your HandlerMapping in XML.
 Although Spring will supply you with defaults even if you do not use XML, it is not possible for Blossom ot get a reference to the defaults and therefore will not take part in the rendering.

 @I18nBasename you can set the name of the resource bundle you want to use.
 This can be used on templates, areas and components and in dialog factories.
-Blossom provides you with a
+Labels and descriptions set for instance using the

 LocaleResolver to enable Spring to pick up the locale that Magnolia has selected for the current request:

 To bridge Magnolia i18n into Spring, use the following